screenshot using php

 $data = base64_decode($base64img);

-This code is used to remove special characters and prepare the exact format for usage.
-At the end we are decoding it so that this string can be used for creating the file.
-This is most important step to take screenshot of a website using php.
+This code is used to remove special characters and format the string properly for use.
+In the final step, we decode the string so it can be used to create the image file.
+This is one of the most important steps when capturing a website screenshot using PHP.

 $fileName = 'news' . rand(10, 30) . '.jpg';